yewenlyu2020/Fova_Intern_Sample_Project/README.md

 	```

 ### To use the model directly via HTTP request (No prior steps needed)
-*Note:* It is only because of the same error described above, this approach does not work correctly yet.

 ![Post](docs/post.png)
 In Postman, POST an HTTP request: